Nicholls State University

 Mr. Terry Evans

-Title: Instructor of Computer Information Systems
+Title: Senior Instructor of Computer Information Systems

 Department: Business Administration & Computer Information Systems